 The Program expects applicants to have completed courses in typical and atypical childhood development, statistics and other related foundation courses in psychology.

-The Program looks favorably on students who have demonstrated graduate-level competence; but, does not accept students who have completed Certificate Programs in School Psychology.
+The Program looks favorably on students who have demonstrated graduate-level competence.